brinhosa/apidetector/README.md

 - `-o`, `--output`: Output file to write valid URLs to.
 - `-t`, `--threads`: Number of threads to use for scanning (default is 10).
 - `-m`, `--mixed-mode`: Test both HTTP and HTTPS protocols.
+- `-q`, `--quiet`: Disable verbose output (default mode is verbose).

 ## Contributing

 Contributions to APIDetector are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.

+## Legal Disclaimer

+The use of APIDetector should be limited to testing and educational purposes only.
+The developers of APIDetector assume no liability and are not responsible for any misuse or damage caused by this tool.
+It is the end user's responsibility to obey all applicable local, state, and federal laws.
+Developers assume no responsibility for unauthorized or illegal use of this tool.
+Before using APIDetector, ensure you have permission to test the network or systems you intend to scan.

 ## License